Merlinaphist/ANNA16/README.md

 1. Change the primer sequence of `1492R` to the more common format: `TAC GGY TAC CTT GTT ACG ACT T` (one additional `T`at the end).
 Re-train the model weights for trimmed full-length and V7-V9.
 2. Add `extract_regions.sh` for sequence preprocessing.
 This script extracts the 16S rRNA full-length or subregions from the input FASTA file and unifies the sequence orientation.
 3. Update `tensorflow` version requirements to `2.17.0` to accommodate the development of new GPUs and CUDA framework.
+4. `anna16` is now a Python package that can be imported

 # User Guide <a name="user_guide"></a>